roleoroleo/yi-hack-MStar/README.md

   - RTSP server - allows a RTSP stream of the video (high or low resolution) but without audio.
     - rtsp://IP-CAM/ch0_0.h264        (high res)
     - rtsp://IP-CAM/ch0_1.h264        (low res)
-  - ONVIF server - standardized interfaces for IP cameras.
+  - ONVIF server (with support for h264 stream, snapshot, ptz and presets - standardized interfaces for IP cameras.
   - Snapshot service - allows to get a jpg with a web request.
   Gets the latest idr frame from the buffer and converts it to jpg (latest idr frame = no real time).
     - http://IP-CAM:8080/cgi-bin/snapshot.sh?res=low        (select resolution: low or high)